-Cyanobacteria, also known as blue-green algae, are a common and natural part of the microscopic plants (plankton) in Lake Champlain and other Vermont waters.
+Cyanobacteria, also known as blue-green algae, are naturally found in fresh water in the U.S. and in Lake Champlain and other Vermont waters.
 Some types of cyanobacteria can release natural toxins or poisons (called cyanotoxins) into the water, especially when they die and break down.
 People and pets should stay away from cyanobacteria blooms.
 Learn more about cyanobacteria.

 Not all Vermont bays, lakes, and ponds are monitored.
 Be aware of changing conditions, and keep out of the water if you think cyanobacteria may be present.

 To find out if a beach or swim area is open, call the beach manager.
-This may be the town, a private association, or Vermont State Parks.
+This may be the town, a private association or Vermont State Park.